 In the real estate industry, proper representation can make or break any transaction.
 Behind any successful sale is a confident homebuyer making their decision because they feel informed and assured that their money is being well-spent.
-Armed with this knowledge, realtors, real estate developers, and other professionals in the industry are using visualization services to pre-sell homes before they are built, enabling them to move on to their next projects faster.
+Armed with this knowledge, real estate professionals are using 3D visualization services to pre-sell homes before they are built, enabling them to move on to their next projects faster.

-A few months ago, we received an inquiry from a real estate developer who was interested in learning more about 3D renderings.
-After discussing the uses of a holistic pre-construction marketing package, the developer signed on to pre-sell the properties ahead of completing construction.
+The project began when we received an inquiry from a real estate developer who was interested in learning more about 3D renderings.
+After discussing the uses of a holistic pre-construction marketing package, the developer signed on to pre-sell the properties ahead of construction completion.
 The five-home development in the Pennsport section of Philadelphia was a highly sought out location.
-With a cohesive web presence, renderings, and details on the project, three of the five homes featured were sold within 48 hours of launching the website.
+With a cohesive website, renderings, and details on the project, three of the five homes featured were sold within 48 hours of launching the website.

-In order to determine which elements of pre-construction marketing would be most effective, we analyzed the architecture, price range of the homes, and target audience, and elicited the insights of the developer.
+In order to determine pre-construction marketing assets that would be most effective, we analyzed the architecture, price range of the homes, and target audience, and elicited the insights of the developer.
 Following our analysis, we suggested creating 3D floor plans, 2D floor plans, and interior and exterior renderings of the finished property.

-We’ve learned over the years that 2D floor plans are rarely enough to make a homebuyer confident in their purchase.
-2D, when used in tandem with 3D floor plans, are often more effective, allowing buyers to understand the space, the staged layout and see the actual square footage of the property.
+We’ve learned over the years that regular floor plans are rarely enough to make a homebuyer confident in their purchase.
+Rendered floor plans are often more effective, allowing buyers to understand the space, the staged layout, and see the actual square footage of the property.

 At minimum, we recommend to clients that they opt for colored 2D floor plans.
 The developer for these Pennsport properties decided to contract both uncolored 2D floor plans and 3D colored floor plans.